cjwhyte/tCFS/README.md

 # tCFS

-This repository contains code to reproduce the simulations and analysis reported in the companion papers:
+This repository contains code to reproduce the simulations and analysis reported in the pair of companion papers:

 (1) - A Minimal Physiological Model of Perceptual Suppression and Breakthrough in Visual Rivalry: https://www.biorxiv.org/content/10.1101/2025.05.28.656716v1.abstract